NOTE: An updated version of this recipe appears in my cookbook, The Ancestral Table.

 Update: based on the huge amount of great feedback in the comments below, here are some tips:

-- Gas ovens sometimes don’t retain heat well, so to be safe, during the 2.5-hour “off” period, maybe keep your heat at the oven’s lowest setting (probably 170) and check it after 2 hours for doneness.
+– Gas ovens sometimes don’t retain heat well, so to be safe, during the 2.5-hour “off” period, maybe keep your heat at the oven’s lowest setting (probably 170) and check it after one hour (and every 30 minutes after that) for doneness.
 Because you have the heat going, I give you permission to open your oven door!

-- If this is your first time making this dish, consider doing the 170-degree method just to be safe, and check it after 2 hours.
+– If this is your first time making this dish, consider doing the 170-degree method above just to be safe..

 – You can use a roasting thermometer (the kind that stay in the roast while cooking), but bear in mind that because it’s metal, it will conduct heat possibly overcook the roast.
 Trust the process!